VladimirMi/InternetRadioPlayer/README.md

 # Description

-Internet Radio Player is an open source app for listening to radio broadcasts or audio streams over the internet.
+Internet Radio Player is a simple app for listening to radio broadcasts or audio streams over the internet.
 ## Features

- -  Supports audio encoded in MP3, AAC, AAC+, Ogg Vorbis, Opus.
- -  Import stations from playlist files.
-M3U, M3U8, RAM or PLS file extensions are supported.
+- Search from the UberStations directory with more than 30000 live radio stations across the world.
+- Add a station via a playlist or audio stream URI link.
 - Display information about the broadcast and the current playing track if the stream provides such information.
- -  Add a radio station in your favourite list to quickly find in future.
+- Add a radio station in your favorite list to quickly find in future.
+- Find stations that have recently played in the History tab.
 - Add a shortcut on your home screen for quick access to the station.
 - Control playback and navigation using the headset or notification on the lock screen or the notification panel.

-## Important note:

-App does not have any kind of built-in search option.
-You will have to manually add radio stations.

-You can add a new station by:
- - clicking on the playlist link in your web browser.
- - clicking on the playlist file in the file manager.
- - adding a direct link to the audio stream.
+- Change the order of stations or sort them into groups for easier navigation using the Previous/Next buttons.
+- Use the equalizer to adjust the sound.
+Each station or group can be assigned its own equalizer preset.
+- Supports audio encoded in MP3, AAC, AAC+, Ogg Vorbis, Opus.
+- M3U, M3U8, RAM or PLS playlist file extensions are supported.

 ## Install